Also Known As

 In order to crush ginger, wash and peel the outer skin using the blunt end of the knife or a peeler.
 Place on a chopping board and coarsely crush or finely crush using a rolling pin.
 Alternatively, place in a mortar pestle and crush the ginger using the pestle.
 If crushing in large quantities, you can use a blender to make it easy for you.
 Crushed ginger is used in teas, gravies, etc.

-To make ginger juice, grate ginger using a grater and then place the gratings in a muslin cloth.
+To make ginger juice, wash and grate the ginger using a grater and then place the gratings in a muslin cloth.
 Press the muslin cloth to get fresh ginger juice.
 If using large amounts of ginger, place the ginger along with some water in a juicer and then grind.
 Strain and then use as required.
 Place ginger juice in sterilised bottles and refrigerate for up to 3 days.
 Ginger juice is used in mock tails, marinades, dressings, sauces etc.

 In order to make ginger juliennes, wash and peel the outer skin using the blunt end of the knife or a peeler.
 Place on a chopping board and thinly slice.
 Collect all the slices and then make vertical strips to get juliennes.
 Ginger juliennes are used commonly in Chinese cuisine.
 It can be deep fried and used as a garnish for soups, Indian gravies etc.

 To make ginger paste, wash and peel the outer skin using the blunt end of the knife or a peeler.
-Place in a blender/ mixer along with some water and grind till you get a fine paste.
+Place chopped ginger in a blender/ mixer along with some water and grind till you get a fine paste.
 You can combine with garlic cloves to make ginger garlic paste.
 Ginger paste should be stored under refrigerated conditions.
 Ginger paste is used in marinades for starters, in gravies and curies etc.

 In order to grate ginger, wash and peel the outer skin using the blunt end of the knife or a peeler.
 Grate using a grater.
 You can even thickly grate or thinly grate ginger as per recipe requirements.